LiliaFramework/Lilia/docs/docs/hooks/faction_hooks.md

 end
 ```

-Runs each time a faction member spawns.
-Use this to assign loadouts,
+Runs each time a faction member spawns while `FactionOnLoadout` is processing.
+Use
-send notifications, or adjust player attributes.
+this to configure per-player attributes, grant equipment or send notifications.

 **Parameters:**